 Article II: Objectives

-• To promote and create civic beauty in Williamstown.
+• To promote and create civic beauty in Williamstown

-• To stimulate an interest in gardening and horticultural knowledge.
+• To stimulate an interest in gardening and horticultural knowledge

-• To aid in the protection and conservation of environment and natural resources.
+• To aid in the protection and conservation of environment and natural resources

 Article III: Members

-The Williamstown Garden Club shall not permit in their conduct of club affairs, any restrictions or limitations whatsoever based on race, color, creed, gender, sexual orientation, national origin or employment status.
+Section 1.
+Membership is open to any individual who is interested in the promotion of the objectives of the Williamstown Garden Club.
+The Williamstown Garden Club shall not permit in its conduct of Club affairs, any restrictions or limitations whatsoever based on race, color, creed, gender, sexual orientation, national origin or employment status.

 Section 2.
 Classes of membership shall be:

-• Active – Those members paying dues and participating in Club meetings and activities.
+• Active: Those members paying dues and participating in Club meetings and activities.

-• Associate – Those members paying additional dues in lieu of active participation in Club meetings and activities.
-Five years of active participation is required before a Member may become an Associate Member.
+• Associate: Those members paying additional dues in lieu of active participation in Club meetings and activities.
+Five years of Active participation is required before a member may become an Associate member.

 Section 4.
 A new member may join the Club by indicating an interest in promoting the objectives of the Club to the Membership Chair.
 New members may be accepted at any time.